 - 1) Press the Windows 95 Start icon, then press the Settings icon.
 Choose the Control Panel. - 2) Double-click the System icon on the Control Panel.
 The System Properties screen appears. - Press the Device Manager tab in the System icon.
 A screen displays the devices installed on your computer. - 4) Double click the Modem icon.
 This screen displays the installed modems. - 5) Find your modem and double-click on that selection.
-If your modem does not appear, then either the modem was not added through the Modem Icon in the Control Panel or the modem's installation process failed. - 6) After double-clicking your modem type, a new screen displays information about your modem.
+If your modem does not appear, then either the modem was not added through the Modem Icon in the Control Panel or the modem's installation process failed.

+- 6) After double-clicking your modem type, a new screen displays information about your modem.
 This screen informs you if the device is working properly and if there is a COM port or device conflict.
 After you're finished viewing this window, press the OK button to return to the System Properties menu. - 7) To remove or eliminate a modem, select the modem in the System Properties menu and press the Remove button.
+Also, please refer to the section entitled "Removing Old Modem Drivers," which appeared earlier in this chapter.
 Alternately, access the Modem icon from the Control Panel, select the modem name, and press the Remove button.